EdoLabWorks/Node-WebControl/README.md

 ![](https://github.com/EdoLabWorks/ximgs/blob/master/NodeWebControl.png)

-Turn ON and OFF the LED's in the IO-control module using your mobile device/other PC in your private WiFi network.
+Turn ON and OFF the LED's in our backend control module using your mobile device/other PC in your private WiFi network.

 ### How it works
 [](https://github.com/EdoLabWorks/ximgs/blob/master/canvas.png)

 Using inter-process communication (IPC), we are sending control codes to the IO-control module.
 In return, it will respond with a confirmation code using websocket.

-Upon receiving the confirmation code, the web control client will show an ON/OFF message accordingly.
+Upon receiving a confirmation code, the web control client will show an ON/OFF message accordingly.

-The button color will also change not only indicating an ON or OFF state condition but also as confirmation it has established successful connection with the IO-control module.
+The button will also change color showing an ON or OFF state condition confirming a successful connection with our backend control module.

 Make sure all dependencies are installed before running the application.

 ### Installation
-To install all dependencies, use the following CLI command inside the app root folder.
+To install all dependencies, use the following CLI command in the app folder.

 ~~~bash
 $ npm install